 According to Deloitte, 67% of job seekers use diversity as an important factor when considering companies and job offers.

-Improve knowledge sharing
+Improve knowledge sharing in the workplace

 Diverse workplace often means more knowledge on different business areas.
 Therefore, employers that support the culture of diversity are more likely to excel knowledge sharing practices within their companies.